Tampere has a good selection of interesting museums – everyone can find their favourite here!

 is situated at the lakeside in Kangasala, only 20 kilometers from the city of Tampere.
 The museum has two exhibition halls: the Mobilia center features an annually changing exhibition, and the Autoglym Rally Gallery presents the international Rally Hall of Fame as well as classic vintage cars.
 In the summer traffic park outside, kids can practice driving and learn traffic rules.

-changing exhibitions and Kangasala Art Centre´s gallery display high-class Finnish contemporary art and the works of sculptor Kimmo Pyykkö from several decades.
+with the museum’s changing exhibitions and Kangasala Art Centre´s gallery display high-class Finnish contemporary art and the works of sculptor Kimmo Pyykkö from several decades.

 is a museum for local history and culture.
 Its own collections display the life and traditions of Tavastian people.
 The museum has over 2000 items in their collection and the area has different historical buildings, like storehouses and huts.